dtonhofer/prolog_notes/in_progress/list_processing_idioms.md

    correct_order_acc_processing(Is,Head,NewTail,Dp).

 correct_order_acc_processing([],_Head,Tail,_) :-
-   Tail = []. % this creates a proper lst; could also be put into head directly (maybe save a few cycles if it's here)
+   Tail = []. % this creates a proper list; could also be put into head directly (maybe save a few cycles if it's here)
 ```

 And thus: